sballesteros/linked-data-registry/README.md

 datapackage registry
 ====================

-A CouchDB powered data registry for [data packages](http://dataprotocols.org/data-packages/).
+A CouchDB powered data registry for linked data packages.

 Inspired by the [npm registry](https://github.com/isaacs/npmjs.org) but different because:

-- each resource of a data package has it's _own URL_
+- data package are served as JSON interpreded as [JSON-LD](http://json-ld.org/spec/latest/json-ld/#interpreting-json-as-json-ld) and using the semantic of [schema.org](http://schema.org)
-- semantic search for resource having [json-ld](http://json-ld.org/) is supported
+- semantic search is supported

-A client is in development [here](https://github.com/standard-analytics/dpm2).
+A client is in development [here](https://github.com/standard-analytics/ldpm).

 API